jh991205/NYTrees/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code.
+This project is licensed under the Apache 2.0 License, which means you are free to use, modify, and distribute the code.
 However, please be aware of any dependencies or third-party libraries that may have their own licensing terms.